 …front of the fireplace and bask in the coziness and heat,” says her new mom.
 Next summer her guardians look forward introducing Aura to the ocean and maybe paddle boarding…

-…distress if it is: Deprived of adequate food, water, shelter, ventilation, light, space, exercise, care or veterinary treatment Kept in unsanitary conditions Not protected from excessive heat or cold Injured,…
+…shelter, ventilation, light, space, exercise, care or veterinary treatment Kept in unsanitary conditions Not protected from excessive heat or cold Injured, sick, in pain or suffering Abused or neglected The…

 …seen swooping towards people’s heads at dusk — but not to get tangled in their hair.
 People give off heat and carbon dioxide, which attracts bugs.
 The bats are just…